 No matter where you live, it’s generally recommended to cover or store appliances and all outdoor kitchen surfaces to keep them safe from snow and ice.
 This will ensure your outdoor kitchen stays in pristine condition and is ready to use again once the weather warms up again.

+You may feel like you’re closing up shop prematurely when there are still some warmer days left on the forecast.
+However, you’d rather be safe than sorry when it comes to winterization, so you can avoid any costly replacements come springtime, especially for more vulnerable materials.
+With weatherproof HDPE outdoor cabinets doing the heavy lifting, you can focus your winter prep on plumbing and appliances instead of worrying about your cabinetry.
 All in all, being proactive with your winterization efforts will allow you to best protect your outdoor kitchen.
-You may feel like you’re closing up shop prematurely when there are still some warmer days left on the forecast.
-However, you’d rather be safe than sorry when it comes to winterization so you can avoid any costly replacements come springtime.